Citgo: Cities Service period

 The company traces its heritage back to the early 1900s and oil entrepreneur Henry Latham Doherty.
-After quickly climbing the ladder of success in the manufactured gas and electric utility world, Doherty in 1910 created Cities Service Company to supply gas and electricity to small public utilities.
+After quickly climbing the ladder of success in the manufactured gas and electric utility world, Doherty in 1910 created Cities Service Gas Development Company, a West Virginia corporation, to supply gas and electricity to small public utilities.
 He began by acquiring gas-producing properties in the mid-continent and southwest.

 The company then developed a pipeline system, tapping dozens of gas pools.
 To make this gas available to consumers, Doherty moved to acquire distributing companies and tied them into a common source of supply.
 Cities Service became the first company in the mid-continent to use the slack demand period of summer to refill depleted fields near its market areas.
 Thus, gas could be conveniently and inexpensively withdrawn during peak demand times.
-In 1931, Cities Service completed the nation's first long-distance high-pressure natural gas transportation system, a 24-inch pipeline 1,000 miles long from Amarillo, Texas to Chicago.
+In 1931, Cities Service completed the nation's first long-distance high-pressure natural gas transportation system, a 24-inch pipeline 1,000 miles long from Amarillo, Texas, to Chicago.

 A logical step in the company's program for finding and developing supplies of natural gas was its entry into the oil business.
-This move was marked by major discoveries at Augusta, Kansas, in 1914, and in El Dorado a year later.
+This move was marked by major discoveries at Augusta, Kansas, in 1914, and in El Dorado, Kansas a year later.
 In 1928, a Cities Service subsidiary, Indian Territory Illuminating Oil Company, discovered the Oklahoma City field, one of the world's largest.
 Another participated in the discovery of the East Texas field, which, in its time, was the most sensational on the globe.

 Over three decades, the company sponsored the Cities Service Concerts on NBC radio.
 The long run of these musical broadcasts was heard on NBC from 1925 to 1956, encompassing a variety of vocalists and musicians.
 In 1944, it was retitled Highways in Melody, and later the series was known as The Cities Service Band of America.
 In 1964, the company moved its headquarters from Bartlesville, Oklahoma, to Tulsa.